tournepivoine/shinpokered-fr/README.md

 New Music
 ====
-- Mewtwo has its own theme song, being a demake of the iconic Stadium battle theme.
+- Mewtwo has its own battle theme: A demake of the iconic Stadium track!
+It features some creative deviations to give it a distinct Game Boy feel while fitting with Mewtwo's mystique.
 Composed by LuciShrimp.
+- Mew and the Kantonian Birds have their own battle theme, a demake of the FireRed/LeafGreen pitch-shifted remix.
+Not simply pitching it up, percussion elements have been added to give it that rustic FRLG "feel" that distinguishes it from the original games.
+Composed by LuciShrimp.
+- Pokemon Yellow's various tracks have been backported, such as Jessie and James's encounter theme.
 - Several pieces of unused music, including Digda01, Victory4, Field6, Kincho01, and Giovanni's theme have been implemented.
 	- A remix of the unused Koukan (trading) music is also used as a town theme.
 Composed by BGVC.